giuseppewebber/embedded-project/README.md

 # <strong> Team Members </strong>

-The project was carried out by the collaboration of 3 people, mainly the work was made in common; in particular then each member took care of a specific part.
+The project was carried out by the collaboration of 3 people, mainly the work was made in common; in particular then each member took care of a specific part:

 Giuseppe Webber: